 Hey media guys, you’re missing the point.
 He was trying to illustrate his theory called the Savanna Pri… oh, never mind.

-Trying to mitigate the needless harm caused by this type of research is like trying to remove urine from a swimming pool.
-One does what one can, but the damage is done.
-Ultimately, this study will become one more cheap ideological bludgeon.
-I doubt that is what Dr. Kanazawa meant to achieve, which makes it all the more disappointing.
+Trying to mitigate the needless harm caused by this type of research is like trying to scoop urine out of a swimming pool.
+Ultimately, the headlines have been printed, the details will be lost, and this study will become one more cheap ideological bludgeon.

 Brooks, A.C.
 (2006).
 Who Really Cares: The Surprising Truth About Compasionate Conservatism Who Gives, Who Doesn’t, and Why It Matters.
 New York: Basic Books.